 DT Conclusion on question 1: On 21-Sep the DT did a straw poll on the general question of whether Council should speak for GNSO on its new or additional rights and responsibilities under the revised Bylaws.
 6 DT members were in favor and 3 against.
 While 1/3 is a significant minority whose views could be reflected in our final report, the DT chair moved on to the second general question, assuming that Council were to speak for the GNSO, as described next.

-2. How should the GNSO Council arrive at their decisions – voting thresholds with or without requiring majorities in each house?
+Question 2.
+How should the GNSO Council arrive at their decisions – voting thresholds with or without requiring majorities in each house?

 The DT first looked at existing Bylaws regarding composition of GNSO Council and voting thresholds for matters other than policy development.